telekom-mms/ansible-collection-acme/docs/README.md

 This role issues Let's Encrypt certificates via DNS-01 or HTTP-01 challenge.

-For distribution of certificates please implement your own playbooks/roles/tasks
+This collection does not distribute certificates - it only creates them.
+You have to implement the distribution in your own playbooks roles.

 ## Installation